Nadin2611/camper-rentals/README.md

 <a name="how-to-use"></a>

-1. Cloning the Repository

-Clone the repository from GitHub using the following command:
+1. Clone the repository from GitHub using the following command:

 ```sh
   git clone https://github.com/Nadin2611/camper-rentals